mandyedi/coding-challenge-engine/README.md

 n lines of integers

 Output data (the solution):
-n lines with the input data multiplied with 2
+n lines with the input data multiplied by 2

 TEST_START
 4